oraclekid12/rulebook2024/content.md

 If the action is not directed at another Methuselah or at something controlled by another Methuselah, then the action can be blocked by the acting Methuselah's prey or predator, with the prey getting the first opportunity to block.

+*The Dowager's action to recruit the Underbridge Stray, an ally, is not directed at another Methuselah, so it is undirected.
+It can be blocked by the ready unlocked minions of Sarah's prey or Sarah's predator.
+If her prey's first attempt fails, another can be made and so on until her prey declines to make any further attempts, at which point her predator may begin attempting to block.*

+> REMINDER\
+> Political actions, equip actions, employ retainer actions, recruit ally actions are always undirected.

 > **DETAILED BLOCK RESOLUTION SEQUENCING**\
 > \